 Major features: The appearance is mixed, with cells that have irregular nuclear shape and scattered granulation or Auer rods suggesting granulocytic maturation and other cells that have the appearance of more typical monoblasts with a round or folded nucleus that has lacy nuclear chromatin and basophilic cytoplasm (with or without fine azurophilic granules and vacuolation).

 Acute monoblastic and monocytic leukaemia (FAB M5, 10-20% of AML)

 Monoblastic (FAB M5a): These have a roughly circular nucleus, delicate lacy chromatin, and abundant, often basophilic cytoplasm.
 These cells may also have cytoplasmic budding or extension

-Monocytic (FAB M5b): The monoblasts have more obvious mature features, with convoluted nucleus and the cytoplasm that may contain metachromatic granules and vacuoles (promonocytes are regarded as blast equivalents)
+Monocytic (FAB M5b): The blast cells show resemblance to mature monocytes, with a more mature and convoluted nucleus, and cytoplasm that may contain metachromatic granules and vacuoles

 Acute erythroid leukaemia (FAB M6, <5% of AML)

-Major features The blast cells have nuclei that are usually round, but may be irregular with lobulation, and cytoplasm may show the intense basophilia associated with early erythroid forms although this is by no means always the case and appearances can be non-specific.
+Major features The blast cells have nuclei that are usually round, but may be irregular with lobulation, and cytoplasm may show intense basophilia although this is not seen in all cases.

 Acute megakaryoblastic leukaemia (FAB M7, <5% of AML)